 Nursing Home Lawyer Atlanta, GA

-A nursing home lawyer Atlanta, GA trusts from Andrew R. Lynch, P.C. knows that when you suspect your loved one is being abused or neglected at a nursing home, you need to act quickly to remove them from that situation.
+A nursing home lawyer, Atlanta, GA trusts from Andrew R. Lynch, P.C. knows that when you suspect your loved one is being abused or neglected at a nursing home, you need to act quickly to remove them from that situation.
 Instead of hoping that situation resolves on its own, our lawyers know that the best thing you can do is to protect your loved one.
-We firmly believe that elderly people in nursing homes should get the respect and care they deserve but we have seen many situations where they do not.
+We firmly believe that elderly people in nursing homes should get the respect and care they deserve, but we have seen many situations where they do not.
 You may feel that this burden falls squarely on your shoulders to ensure that your family member is protected.
 However, we are here to help you and let you know that you are not alone.
-To speak with a nursing home lawyer in Atlanta, Georgia, please call us now.
+For assistance, contact our law firm as soon as possible.

 I’m not sure what abuse can look like.
 What are some examples?

-You may be hesitant to do anything because you are unsure of whether or not your family member is being abused.
+You may be hesitant to do anything because you are unsure whether your family member is being abused.
 If they do not have obvious signs of physical abuse, you may be overreacting, right?
 Wrong.
-Our Atlanta, GA nursing home lawyer has seen abuse come in many different forms.
+We have seen abuse come in many different forms.
 Below, we will outline a few of the ways that abuse can present so that you can be aware of the signs.

 - Your loved one seems scared of others at the nursing home.